 The Cluster 1350 requires certain levels of a supported Linux version and Cluster System Management (CSM) software.
 Before you begin the software installation process, make sure that you have collected all the applicable levels of operating-system kernel, management software, device drivers, and other firmware that are needed for building a working system image.
-Table 11 shows the supported software and firmware versions.
+This up-to-date information is at http://publib.boulder.ibm.com/cluster/index.html.